AEFeinstein/Super-2024-Swadge-FW/docs/MIDI.md

 ## Basics

-The Swadge's 8-bit audio synthesizer supports up to 16 MIDI channels, with channel 10 reserved for percussion (the drum kit).
+The Swadge's 8-bit audio synthesizer supports up to 16 MIDI channels, with channels 10 and 11 reserved for percussion (the drum kit).
+By default, channel 1 through 9 are configured to use the [MAGFest instruments](#MAGPrograms) in order.

 ## Features